FollowJust/CGCourse/README.md

 - `D` - right
 - `E` - up
 - `Q` - down
-- `Left Ctrl` - activate/deactivate mouse tracing.
+- `Left Ctrl` - activate/deactivate mouse tracking.
 When mouse tracking is disabled, mouse drag could be used to rotate the camera

 ## Build from console (same as for base repository)